alinik24/Forvia_Hella_ML/README.md

 ## Prerequisites

 - Python installed on your system.
+(Ideally 3.10)
+- Java SDK is installed on your system.
+(Ideally latest stable version)
 - `pip` installed and updated.
 - `uv` installed if you plan to use it.